-Journey Center for Safety and Healing's (fka Domestic Violence & Child Advocacy Center) (the "Organization") primary purpose is preventing, responding to and advocating for victims of child abuse and domestic violence, including teen dating violence and stalking.
+Journey Center for Safety and Healing's (the "Organization") primary purpose is preventing, responding to and advocating for victims of child abuse and domestic violence, including teen dating violence and stalking.
 The mission is to empower individuals, educate the community, and advocate for justice to end domestic violence and child abuse.
 The Organization reaches more than 20,000 individuals annually.
-Services include a 24/7 Helpline, Emergency Shelter, Justice System Advocacy, Trauma Therapy, Supervised Visitation, Canopy Child Advocacy Center, Prevention, Education and Inclusion services, including Latina Project, Ujima, KEYS 4 Deaf Access, as well as community outreach, education, and professional training.
-Subsequent to June 30, 2020, the Organization changed its name to Journey Center for Safety and Healing.
+Services include a 24/7 Helpline, Emergency Shelter, Justice System Advocacy, Trauma Therapy, Supervised Visitation, Canopy Child Advocacy Center, Prevention, Education and Inclusion services, including Latina Project, as well as community outreach, education, and professional training.

 The Organization opened Canopy Child Advocacy Center ("Canopy") during November 2018.
 Canopy follows a national model "child advocacy center" intervention that reduced trauma to children and families impacted by child abuse and improves service delivery through interagency collaboration.
 This is done by providing a single location for children and their families to receive a wide array of services for short and long-term healing and by enhancing prosecutions.
-It is the intent of Canopy to be its own organization under Section 501(c)(3) during fiscal year end 2021.
+Effective January 1, 2021, Canopy became its own organization under Section 501(c)(3), the details of the transaction are outlined in Note 12.

-The Organization received approximately 63% in 2020 and 65% in 2019 of its funding from government grants and received approximately 28% in 2020 and 26% in 2019 of its funding from donations from foundations and individuals.
-The Organization received approximately 9% in 2020 and 2019 of its funding from other sources.
+The Organization received approximately 52% in 2021 and 63% in 2020 of its funding from government grants and received approximately 38% in 2021 and 28% in 2020 of its funding from donations from foundations and individuals.
+The Organization received approximately 10% in 2021 and 9% in 2020 of its funding from other sources.